On the minimum modulus problem in number fields: Bounding the first and second moments

 \begin{lemma} For each $0\le j \le J$, $a\in\cO_K$, and any ideal $I\subset \cO_K$ such that $I|Q$, we have

 \end{lemma}

-\begin{proof} We follow the proof of \cite[Lemma 3.4]{BBMRS2022} by induction on $j$.
+\begin{proof} We follow the proof of \cite[Lemma~3.4]{BBMRS2022} by induction on $j$.
 Since $\P_0$ is the uniform probability measure, we have $\P_0(a+I)=1/\norm{I}$.
 So the estimate holds for the case $j=0$.
 Let $j\ge1$, and assume the estimate holds for $\P_{j-1}$.
-Suppose that $\fp_j | I$, then we have
+By the definition of $\P_j$, we notice that